coupergateway/couper-examples/configuration-files/README.md

 Another possible case would be an access-control which may differ between a stage and production environment due to their complexity.
 Let's use this case to tailor a possible configuration setup.

 Basically we will have some base configuration again.
 This can be a single file or a directory.
-The environment related configuration will be added during the container build process.
-In this example we will call these build-arguments by hand but this environment-based conditional must be solved by your continuous-integration setup.
+To keep things simple, we will add all environment related configuration files during the container build process.
+If you want to ship a specific environment-based configuration file this conditional must be solved by your continuous-integration setup.
 If you have any questions, feel free to open a [discussion](https://github.com/avenga/couper/discussions).

 ### Base

-To keep things simple we just want to protect our file server.
-It's recommended to protect even your base with an unrealizable
-`access_control` since the related CI job could not work properly which may result in an unprotected production environment.
+We simply want to protect our file server.
+It's recommended to protect even your base with an unrealizable `access_control` since the related CI job could not work properly which may result in an unprotected production environment.
 This is the reason why we will reference an undefined access-control.
 Couper won't start up in this case, and you may get instant feedback from your deployment jobs.